Overview

 The agent-friendly workflow#

-Vibe is designed so an AI agent can take a fresh machine from zero to a live URL with exactly one human action: clicking "Approve" in the browser during vibe login.
+Vibe is designed so an AI agent can take a fresh machine from zero to a live URL with exactly one human action: clicking "Approve" in the browser during facilio login.
 Everything else — installing Node, scaffolding the project, writing the source, building, creating the app, deploying, iterating — is fully automatic.

 CLI quick reference#